Vibhuarvind/Connect-back-shell/README.md

 # Connect-back-shell
 It is a tool for gaining access to someone's/friend's system to fix problems i.e. it is used for Administrative purpose.

+# Project Timeline
 25-may-2020 10:57 a.m.: Since this is a work in progress so I will be updating this and this project will be finished within a month      time.
 And the research paper and report on this project will be uploaded here within 12 days.

 7-june-2020  00:51 a.m.: since my semester exams are going on so couldn't continue with the project right now.
 I will surely start this on 12th june .